 Should You Apply?
 Factors Affecting Your Application

 Medical schools are looking for applicants with strong records of academic achievement and ability, excellent interpersonal skills, evidence of compassion and concern for others, maturity, and a well-informed motivation for medicine.
-They try to determine who are the best candidates (from among thousands of excellent ones) by looking at grades; MCATs; extracurricular, employment and leadership activities; community service; life experiences; and direct exposure to medicine and clinical practice.
+They try to determine who are the best candidates (from among thousands of excellent ones) by looking at grades; MCATs and Personality and Judgement Tests; extracurricular, employment and leadership activities; community service; life experiences; letters of recommendation; and direct exposure to medicine and clinical practice.

 If there is a significant weakness in your application, it may make sense for you to hold off on applying until you have had the chance to rectify it.
 It is very expensive to apply to medical school, in terms of money, time and effort.
 Don't rush to do it before you have a reasonable chance of acceptance.
 In fact, most of Swarthmore's applicants each year are alums, many of whom have taken an extra year or more after college to take additional courses, work in labs and clinics, serve in the Peace Corps, or do other interesting, worthwhile activities.
 Gigi would be happy to talk with any student who is wondering whether he or she should apply this year.